Web Banner-01

 • In 2015, a new Catalogue of Hazardous Chemicals was published, which included a list of Extremely Toxic Chemicals.

-Administrative authorities: MPS (according to the unchanged 2005 Regulations) and SAWS, which was renamed the Ministry of Emergency Management (MEM) in 2018.
+Regulatory authorities: MPS and SAWS (was renamed the MEM, Ministry of Emergency Management in 2018)

 • In 2017, a new Pesticide Law was introduced, along with a new List of Restricted Pesticides.

-Administrative authority: The Ministry of Agriculture (MOA) took over the work of the NDRC and the MIIT, and was renamed the Ministry of Agriculture and Rural Affairs (MARA) in 2018.
+Regulatory authority: The MOA took over the work of the NDRC, the AQSIQ and the MIIT. (was renamed the MARA, the Ministry of Agriculture and Rural Affairs in 2018.)

 In summary, as of 2025, the production and sale of rodenticides in China is mainly regulated by three regulatory authorities: MARA, MPS and MEM.